This Day In Writing History

 Yeats' father, John, was a famous painter.
 His brother Jack would become an acclaimed artist as well.
 Young William, however, was interested in poetry, Irish folklore, and the occult.

 The Yeats family belonged to the Protestant aristocracy, which was pro-British.
 While William was growing up, a nationalist revival in Ireland caused the Protestants to fall out of power.

 The Catholic Church was able to take power in Ireland because most nationalists were middle class Catholics.
 Protestants were seen as traitors to Ireland.
 Many nationalists who hadn't been Catholic before were now converting.

 Although the Protestant William Butler Yeats would become one of Ireland's greatest nationalist heroes, he never converted to Catholicism.
-Yeats loathed the Catholic Church, which he believed was only interested in grabbing power for itself, not in genuinely promoting Irish nationalism.
+Yeats loathed the Catholic Church, which he believed was more interested in grabbing power for itself than in Irish nationalism.

 At the age of twelve, Yeats began his formal education after being educated at home by his father.
 He was a below average student.
 An early report card noted that he was "Only fair.
 Perhaps better in Latin than in any other subject.
 Very poor in spelling."

 During his high school years, Yeats discovered his passion for poetry.
 Percy Bysshe Shelley became one of his literary idols.
 By this time, his family had moved back to Dublin and William hung out with the city's writers and artists.

 In 1885, at the age of twenty, Yeats had his first poems and an essay published in the Dublin University Review.
 His early work would be heavily influenced by Shelley, Edmund Spenser, and the pre-Raphaelite style.

 Soon, however, Yeats would develop his trademark style of poetry, which was steeped deep in symbolism and influenced by Irish folkore, mythology, and the writings of William Blake.